spollard/josh-works.github.io/_posts/2018-05-17-recommended_reading.md

 >
 > - the narrative fallacy and the problem of induction (the tenuous relationship of cause and effect)
 > - our reliance on flawed mathematical models
-> - the expect problem.
+> - the expert problem.
 >
 > Each one of these discussions reinforces his main argument but captivate independently as they are insights to the way we process information.